-Students must pass all sections of the High School Proficiency Assessment (HSPA) in order to fulfill graduation requirements.
+- Students must pass all sections of the High School Proficiency Assessment (HSPA) in order to fulfill graduation requirements.
 Students not passing may be required to take additional classes necessary to improve their skills.
 The HSPA is administered for the first time in the spring of the student's junior year.
-Retests are offered during the senior year for those students who have not yet passed one or more sections of the HSPA.
+Retests are offered during the senior year for those students who have not yet passed one or more sections of the HSPA. - All students must successfully complete a Biology course along with a state mandated Biology end of course assessment before their senior year to graduate. - All students must successfully complete an Algebra course along with a state mandated Algebra end of course assessment before their senior year to graduate.